 This hyper-sexualization is done through references to the police officer’s uniform, Miranda Rights, “driving while black” and even the sound of police sirens.
 By sexualizing these police-related objects, Lil’ Wayne makes his fantasy and eventual meetup with a cop into a believable reality.
 It’s downright bizarre and sexist, especially when he likens his sexual prowess to Rodney King’s brutal police beating , but in order for his fantasy to make sense, to be perceptible, Wayne has to actively transform cops into objects of desire.
 And this transformation is directed against the likely possibility of his message being abstracted by the genre’s indifference to his concerns.

 In the end, judging from the actions of the artists keeping “Fuck tha Police” alive and well, hip-hop’s political possibilities seem limitless, but only when artists first accept the sheer truth that hip-hop doesn’t necessarily care about them.
 By anticipating this indifference, artists are able to install a gravity into each song that stops the song from drifting into orbit, away from the artists and circumstances that birthed them.

 These gravities are not always effective, especially in an age where the success of a song is measured by how far it travels away from its original audience and the experiences that birthed it.
-Nevertheless, the point of this essay is that the exacting pressures of record labels, genre constraints, and even context are significant, yet ultimately somewhat secondary.
 More immediately, artists are acted upon by the dark designs of the genre itself.